Kvítkov

 Kvítkov is a municipality and village in Česká Lípa District in the Liberec Region of the Czech Republic.
 It has about 200 inhabitants.

+Etymology

+The name is derived from the personal name Kvítek, meaning "Kvítek's (court)".

 Geography

 Kvítkov is located about 4 km southwest of Česká Lípa and 40 km southwest of Liberec.
 It lies mostly in the Ralsko Uplands.
-A small part of the municipal territory extends into the Central Bohemian Uplands in the northwest and includes the highest point of Kvítkov at 401 m above sea level.
+A small part of the municipal territory in the northwest extends into the Central Bohemian Uplands and includes the highest point of Kvítkov at 401 m above sea level.
 The stream Robečský potok flows along the eastern municipal border.

 History

 The first written mention of Kvítkov is from 1295, when the village was owned by Jan of Kvítkov.
 Until the 15th century, Kvítkov was owned by the Vlk of Kvítkov knights.

 From 1980 to 1991, Kvítkov was a municipal part of Česká Lípa.
 Since 1992, it has been a separate municipality.

 Transport

 There are no railways or major roads passing through the municipality.